G1OJS/BandOpticon/Change History.md

 # To-do list & ideas

 To do:
+  - revisit the construction of the txrxCalls and the simultaneously spotted and reached entities
+      - can ungroup this row to show far "duplex endpoints" for each txrxCall as an option to the group
+      - need some words somewhere to explain that choosing coarser entities for the far end relaxes the conditions needed to identify a coincident spot&reach event
   - tidy up variable usage - no need to carry home/other info in variable names now we have entitiesHome that can be used to colour code at the end
   - e.g. below if statement can disappear if(squareIsInHome(spot[4])){